 1. A symbol's meaning is always part of a larger a context or code of other symbols—that is, symbols don't signify independently of other symbols but operate in a network of symbols.

-2. A symbol's meaning may be limited by its image.
+2. A symbol's meaning can be limited by its image.
 For instance, a green image cannot mean "hot," and the image of a blazing-red fire cannot mean "cold."
 A reader can't say that a red fire is cold just because the reader wants it so.
 If the reader wants to explain why a fire is cold to him or her, that reader must change the network or context of symbols so that the meaning somehow makes sense: "The night our house burned down it was freezing outside, and ever since then I never see a fire without feeling cold."

 A challenge for symbols is when Literature students perceive symbols as having "hidden meaning."
 Such "hidden meanings" are often suggested by teachers offering interpretations of a symbol as part of a code that students miss—for instance, the central symbol of Nathaniel Hawthorne's The Scarlet Letter (the letter A) may mean Adultery, Angel, Able, or other A-words depending on who's perceiving the A and in what context.
 But these meanings aren't really "hidden"—they're just operating in different codes or contexts that students or readers may or may not perceive.
 (A successful reader doesn't find "one answer" or "one hidden meaning" for symbols but instead enjoys how many different things a single symbol may mean at once or in different situations—e.g., "gold" in an adventure story may mean different things to different characters, all of them true enough and all inter-related.)